saint-louis

 Language:

-Saint-Louis, Senegal, is a multilingual city with a diverse linguistic landscape.
-The most widely spoken language is Wolof, which is the lingua franca of Senegal.
-French, the official language, is used in administration, education, and media.
+Saint-Louis, Senegal is a multilingual city where the most commonly spoken language is Wolof, a language native to Senegal.
+French, the official language of Senegal, is also widely spoken and used in government and formal education.
 Other languages spoken include Pulaar, Serer, and Jola.
-Arabic is also taught and spoken due to the city's Islamic culture.